 Role of Religious Actors

-Brot für die Welt has long been involved in dialogues with the German Federal Ministry for Development Cooperation, resulting in its major new strategy on “The Role of Religion in German Development Policy (PDF) [2 MB]”.
+Brot für die Welt has long been involved in dialogues with the German Federal Ministry for Development Cooperation, resulting in its major new strategy on “Religious Communities as Partners for Development Cooperation (PDF) [2 MB]”.
 In this strategy the German Minister for Development Cooperation, Gerd Müller, has expressed its conviction: “Religion can build bridges and motivate people to take action on behalf of others and for the sake of the environment.
 We have neglected this potential for far too long“.

 Brot für die Welt has accompanied and supported a learning process of listening (PDF) [3.6 MB] to the potential ethical contributions of major world religious traditions for the concept of sustainable development.
 Brot für die Welt is also related to and supports the global platform of “Partnership on Religion and Development” via its global umbrella organisation ACT Alliance.
 This brings governmental and intergovernmental entities together with diverse civil society organisations and faith-based organisations to engage the social capital and capacities vested in diverse faith communities for sustainable development and humanitarian assistance in the spirit of the 2030 Agenda for Sustainable Development.